The purpose of my journaling has changed considerably over time. This marks a new beginning – into professional

 There arose the chance to spill my interest in Knightmare.
 Another tutee alongside me was familiar with ‘the greater game’, and was glad to be reminded of it.

 With no taught requirements, this is a distance arrangement.
 But it’s intense at times.
-Four consecutive 270-mile round trips during the initiation week of Research Methods familiarised me with the wonderful Northumbrian coastline.
+Four consecutive 270-mile round trips during the initiation week familiarised me with the wonderful Northumbrian coastline.

 My first supervision and first assessment – an annotated bibliography to be completed in 24 hours – coincided on a very long Thursday, when I swiftly grew to understand how little I know.
 Where do I begin to form the basis for a 30,000 word dissertation?

-Talking through my undergraduate dissertation upon which ideas were based, a candidate soon emerged: the Royalist poet Thomas Jordan.
+Talking through my undergraduate dissertation, a candidate soon emerged: the Royalist poet, Thomas Jordan.

 Jordan is deeply embedded in Royalist writing culture.
 He’s a playful, engaged, and highly capable – if inconsistent – poet, with possible links to Shakespeare and Jonson.
 He was also involved in the first official appearance of an actress on stage in 1660.

-It’s daunting that only one study on Thomas Jordan exists, and that from over 50 years ago.
-It’s far from the relative comfort zone of Andrew Marvell.
+Only one study on Thomas Jordan exists, from over 50 years ago.
+It’s far from the comfort zone of Andrew Marvell.

-So, this space – whatever it is, wherever it is – may end up as an academic diary, encouraging me to explore ideas in the environment where they will best uncover themselves.
+This space may end up as an academic diary, encouraging me to explore ideas in the environment where they will best uncover themselves.
 It may end up as something else entirely.

-The interest in my favoured period often overlaps with contemporary issues.
+My interest in the seventeenth century often overlaps with contemporary issues.
 How does one decide between circulating thoughts privately and publicly?
 Which occasions prompt a particular emphasis to write, not to write, or to write and then conceal?

-Writing one long dissertation over twelve months requires steady progress, and I’m hopeful that white space will draw it from within.
+Writing a long dissertation over twelve months requires steady progress, and I’m hopeful that white space will draw it from within.